oracle-livelabs/database/patch-me-if-you-can/lab3-db19-18-checks/lab3-db19-18-checks.md

 ## Task 2 - Finish the Patch Installation

 At this point the patching installation should be completed.
-Switch to the tab titled "19.19.0 Home".
+Switch to the tab titled "__19.19.0 Home__".
 You should see the following output:

 ![runinstaller output](./images/runinstaller-output.png " ")